– Rich Buyer, Rich Seller –

 About the Best-Selling Book

 The First Edition of Rich Buyer, Rich Seller hit the market at the end of 2002.
-It proved to be extremely popular and we SOLD OUT of the First Edition in 2006.
-In fact, used copies of the First Edition sold for $125+ on eBay!
-When the Second Edition came off the presses in January 2008, we had over 2,000 orders waiting.
+The First Edition proved to be extremely popular and SOLD OUT in 2006.
+Used copies of the First Edition sold for $125+ on eBay!

 Updated Third Edition